Logarithmic Donaldson-Thomas theory: Moduli of target expansions

 The purpose of this section is to construct moduli spaces for the expansions in the previous section, in analogy with the stack of expansions of a smooth pair; see~\cite[Section~6.1]{ACMUW} for an exposition of the latter.
 Our approach is to use the dictionary between combinatorial moduli spaces and Artin fans, which we review in the first subsection.
 Using this, we then study the combinatorial moduli space parametrizing embedded $1$-complexes inside $\Sigma_X$, and show it can be given the structure of a cone space, in the sense of~\cite{CCUW}.

 Two important subtleties arise in this process.
-First, as discussed in the introduction, the choice of cone decomposition is not unique, and requires an auxiliary combinatorial choice.
+First, as discussed in the introduction, the choice of cone decomposition on the space of embedded $1$-complexes is not unique, and requires an auxiliary combinatorial choice.
 Second, in order to endow the universal family with the structure of a cone space, further subdivision is required, which translates into allowing additional codimension-$1$ bubbling in the geometric expansion.
 See Remarks~\ref{rem:nonunique} and~\ref{rem:twofamilies}.